 As chemotherapy works to target the cancerous cells, healthy cells are also destroyed, which not only influences how the body tolerates food and how it tastes and smells, but is the root cause of the majority of chemo treatment side effects.
-And when these side effects are coupled with a decreased appetite, malnutrition becomes a serious concern for many patients.
+And when these side effects are coupled with a decreased appetite, malnutrition becomes a serious concern for many people.

-And then there are red beets, and white onions and garlic.
-There are so many antioxidant-rich veggies to choose from!
+And then there are red beets, white onions, and garlic.
 For an additional boost, serve these delicious vegetables with an oil-based dressing.
-Not only will the oil add flavor and calories, the fat will help your body to absorb phytochemicals like beta-carotene.
-Colorful antioxidant fruits from the citrus family and summer favorites like dark red cherries, and of course berries, particularly strawberries and blueberries are also great choices.
+Not only will the oil add flavor and calories, the fat will help your body to absorb oil-soluble nutrients like beta-carotene.
+Colorful antioxidant fruits from the citrus family and summer favorites like dark red cherries and berries, particularly strawberries and blueberries are also great choices.

-Mains: Try going meatless with these satisfying meals or add a piece of grilled fish or chicken or even an egg to get the protein you need to sustain you through treatment: Swiss Chard Frittata, Spaghetti Squash au Gratin, Spicy Pasta with Kale and Almonds, Quinoa with Roasted Winter Vegetables, Moroccan Vegetable Stew, Eggplant Pita Pizza.
+Mains: Try going meatless with these satisfying plant-based meals or add a piece of grilled fish or chicken or even an egg to get the protein you need to sustain you through treatment: Swiss Chard Frittata, Spaghetti Squash au Gratin, Spicy Pasta with Kale and Almonds, Quinoa with Roasted Winter Vegetables, Moroccan Vegetable Stew, Eggplant Pita Pizza.

 Salads: To get your 5-a-day, salads can be a lot more than just lettuce and cucumber, nice as they are!
 Try these to get going: Wilted Chard Salad with Walnuts, Southwestern Kale Salad, Poached Pear Salad with White Wine Vinaigrette, Chicken Salad.

-Make sure to keep up with regular mouth care such as mouth rinses to keep your mouth fresh and ready for eating.
-If you are suffering with severe anorexia and nausea, it can helpful to go for small amounts of cold or room temperature foods, which tend to be more gentle on the senses.
-If you are feeling particularly nauseous, it may be a good idea to avoid trying to eat your favorite foods, as this can cause taste aversions to develop.
-Trying out new recipes and tastes will give you something to focus on, and help with the chemo blahs that can develop.
-Here are some more easy recipe ideas for you to try:
+Make sure to keep up with regular mouth care, such as mouth rinses, to keep your mouth fresh and ready for eating.
+If you are suffering from severe anorexia and nausea, it can be helpful to go for small amounts of cold or room temperature foods, which tend to be more gentle on the senses.
+If you are feeling particularly nauseous or are experiencing taste changes, it may also be a good idea to avoid trying to eat your favorite foods.
+Trying out new recipes and tastes will give you something to focus on and help with the chemo blahs that can develop.

 Smoothies and Drinks: